Compliance Checklist

 What is SOC 2 and who needs it?

 SOC 2 (System and Organization Controls 2) is an auditing framework developed by the American Institute of Certified Public Accountants (AICPA).
 Unlike regulations such as GDPR or HIPAA, SOC 2 is not a legal requirement — it is a voluntary standard.
 However, it has become the de facto security credential expected by enterprise customers before purchasing B2B software.
 SaaS companies, cloud infrastructure providers, data processors, and managed service providers are most frequently asked to demonstrate SOC 2 compliance.
-If your sales team is losing deals to "do you have a SOC 2 report?" questions, this checklist is your readiness roadmap.

 SOC 2 is structured around Trust Services Criteria (TSC): Security (CC criteria, mandatory for all reports), Availability (A1), Processing Integrity (PI1), Confidentiality (C1), and Privacy (P1–P8).
 Most companies start with Security only.
 Adding Availability is common for uptime-sensitive infrastructure services.
 Including all five criteria significantly increases audit scope and cost.